 How To Man Mark In Soccer

-Man marking is really a thing of the past.
+Man marking in soccer is really a thing of the past.
 The days when exceptional players were assigned a man marker are essentially gone.
-It does happen today, but it’s a rare phenomenon in the world of soccer.
-You might see a team try to man mark Lionel Messi or Cristiano Ronaldo but not too many other players.
+It does happen in today, it’s a rare phenomenon in the world of soccer.
+You might see a team try to man mark someone like Lionel Messi or Cristiano Ronaldo, but not too many other soccer players are "man marked" during a game.
 In soccer these days it's all now all about zonal marking.

-However, man marking is still the crux of all defensive strategies in the game.
+However, man marking is still the crux of all defensive strategies in the game at its core.
 Man marking is the foundation of all defense in the game.

-Today, the game is all about zonal defense, with man marking as the foundation.
+Again, in mondern soccer, the game is all about zonal defense, with man marking as the foundation.
 Players still must follow their man throughout the game, but they pass the player on to a teammate when it makes sense.
-If their player makes a run across the field they will try to pass this player on rather than chase them across the pitch - it just doesn't make sense to follow the player to the other side of the field.
+If their player makes a run across the soccer field they will try to pass this player on rather than chase them across the pitch - it just doesn't make sense to follow the player to the other side of the field.

 But again, if you can't man mark how can you play zonal defense or any defense at all?
 Yes, learning how to mark a player is crucial to playing any style of defense in soccer.

-Communication and cover comes in many forms, it could even just be telling a teammate to steer a player inside or outside or letting players know there’s a man coming into their area.
+Communication and cover comes in many forms on defense, it could even just be telling a teammate to steer a player inside or outside or letting players know there’s a man coming into their area.
 But the days of man marking exclusively are gone.